Almaden Quicksilver County Park

 If you're skipping the side trip, just turn right on the Mine Hill Trail, cutting 1.6 miles and 230 feet of climbing from the hike.

 The Mine Hill Trail descends through grassy meadows dotted with oaks.
-The trail has really nice views of the Almaden Valley and the vast Santa Clara Valley, as well as the the impressively green Sierra Azul mountains, crowned by Mount Umunhum with its distinctive pillbox.
+The trail has really nice views of the Almaden Valley and the vast Santa Clara Valley, as well as the impressively green Sierra Azul Mountains, crowned by Mount Umunhum with its distinctive cube-shaped pillbox.
 At the bottom of the hill there's a nice view of the Guadalupe Reservoir, winding into the green hills.

 The trail reaches a saddle and the intersection with the Guadalupe Trail.
-The route shown on the map takes the Guadalupe Trail, which descends past the Guadalupe Reservoir dam (one of the less scenic parts of the hike) and then passes through some attractive oak-lined meadows.
+The route shown on the map takes the Guadalupe Trail, which descends past the Guadalupe Reservoir dam and passes through some oak-lined meadows.
+This route isn't especially enjoyable at first, mainly because of traffic noise from a nearby road, but it improves a lot after climbing to a low ridge with views of the imposing hills and the Bay Area.
 For a shorter trip take the Mine Hill Trail, which descends through an open oak wood; this easier route cuts 1.4 miles and 270 feet of climbing from the hike.